ogg25/camera-enhancer-docs/programming/android/guide/new-guide.md

             tools:layout_editor_absoluteY="0dp" />
     ```

 2. Set up for your camera in the `cameraView` section.
 Please add following code in your activity for camera.
-The following code is an example of setting camera view in `MainActivity`
+The following code is an example of setting camera view in `MainActivity`.

     ```java
     import com.dynamsoft.dce.CameraEnhancer;